defichaindomains/defichaindomains-pay/README.md

 ## Get Started (Running Locally)

-To get Wallaby Pay running on your local machine, it's a simple 3-step process.
+To get Defichain Domains Pay running on your local machine, it's a simple 3-step process.
 You'll need to have [Node.js](https://nodejs.org/en/) installed on your machine first.

 #### 1. Clone the repo 🌞